AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

 allocate objects dynamically.
 However, we cannot use this type to refer to declared objects, for example.
 In this case, we have to use an access-to-variable type such as :ada:`Integer_Access_All`.
-Also, if we want to access constants, we use a type such as :ada:`Integer_Access_Const`.
+Also, if we want to access constants |mdash| or access objects that we want to treat as constants
+|mdash|, we use a type such as :ada:`Integer_Access_Const`.

 Access attribute